opencast/opencast-project-infrastructure/ansible-buildbot-cluster/readme.md

 Worker nodes
 ------------

-Create a file for each worker node in `host_vars` named after the worker node.
-For example, `builder01.opencast.org.yml`.
+Create a file for each worker node in `host_vars` named after the worker node, and set the worker's properties from there.
-This file sets up the worker node's identity within Buildbot, and what it should build.
-An example files can be found in `host_vars/`.
+The only requirement for the workers is that they have a unique numerical id.